alfredodiaz53/big-bang/README.md

 ## Release Schedule

-- Big Bang releases every 2 weeks with a minor release number.
-In order to stay current with all features and security updates ensure you are no more than `n-2` releases behind.
+- Big Bang releases adopt a standardized versioning based on and loosely following the [Semantic Versioning 2.0.0 guidelines](https://semver.org/spec/v2.0.0.html) (major.minor.patch).
+These releases aren't based on a schedule and instead the specifics in the scheme are outlined [here in our team charter](https://repo1.dso.mil/big-bang/team/team-charter/-/blob/main/docs/adrs/0003-release-version-and-cadence.md)
-  - To see what is on the roadmap please see our [project milestones](https://repo1.dso.mil/groups/platform-one/big-bang/-/milestones)
+  - To see what is on the roadmap or included in a given release you can still review our [project milestones](https://repo1.dso.mil/groups/big-bang/-/milestones)

 ## Community